CodeYourFuture/wordpress-module/lesson0.md

 * [Make WordPress Training - What is Open Source](https://make.wordpress.org/training/handbook/user-lessons/what-is-open-source/)
 * [Opensource.com - What's the difference between open source software and free software?](https://opensource.com/article/17/11/open-source-or-free-software)

 ## What is WordPress?
 WordPress.com versus WordPress.org

-### What is WordPress

-Include the following points:

-*   It's an Open Source Content Management System (CMS)
-*   How it started and by whom.
-*   Market share
-*   Its uses (blog, simple website, large website, multisite, e-commerce, , etc) with examples.
+WordPress is an Open Source Content Management System (CMS), released in 2003 by Matt Mullenberg and Mike Little.
+As of 2017, it has 59% of the CMS marketshare and 28% of all websites, worldwide.

+Although WordPress started as a blogging platform, it can also be used for building websites (large and small), e-commerce sites (with the WooCommerce plugin), private community platforms (with the BuddyPress plugin), forums (with the bbPress plugin), etc.

+Some examples of these could be: [Kinning Park Complex](http://www.kinningparkcomplex.org/), [Sony Music](https://www.sonymusic.com/), [Duracell Lighting](http://www.duracelllighting.com/), and [The Rolling Stones](http://www.rollingstones.com/)

+The introduction of the Rest API into WordPress core a couple of years ago, has also made it possible to write a web or mobile apps that links into WordPress.

-> **Exercise 1:** Find out what a Content Management System is.
+> **Exercise:** Find out what a Content Management System (CMS) is.
+Could you find another example of CMS?
 >
-> **Exercise 2:** Find more examples of WordPress sites, by type: a blog, a local business website, an e-commerce website, a news site, etc. Which is your favourite?
+> **Exercise:** Find more examples of WordPress sites, by type: a blog, a local business website, an e-commerce website, a news site, etc. Which is your favourite?
 What do you like about it?

 ### WordPress.com versus WordPress.org